 September 2, 2021

-One thing to bear in mind when looking at any vehicle for your next company car is its emissions and how they play into the BIK calculations, as company car tax is in part based on the CO2 levels of the car.
+One thing to bear in mind when looking for your next company car is its emissions and how they play into the BIK calculations (company car tax is, in part, based on the CO2 levels of the car).

 For a more detailed breakdown of BIK and how you can calculate this for the current tax year take a look at this article.

-Many companies are pushing their drivers towards making the switch to an electric vehicle as there are a number of benefits for the business and individual drivers.
-These include lower BIK rates because EVs and even hybrids emit less CO2, reduce fuel bills, minimise carbon footprints and much more.
+Many companies are encouraging their employees to make the switch to an electric vehicle (EV) - a move that brings benefits for both the business and its driver, including lower BIK rates (EVs, and even hybrids, emit less CO2), reduced fuel bills, a lower carbon footprint, and much more.

-If you’re not sure whether electric is the right choice for you then we recommend reading this piece which is designed to help you make a decision.
+If you’re not sure whether electric is the right choice for you, then we recommend reading this piece to help you make a decision.